Key Takeaways

 Look for Keyword Cannibalization

-As I mentioned during the zombie page section, many of these no-click/no-impression pages are likely causing cannibalization issues, which means it’s hurting how your content is performing.
+As I mentioned during the zombie page section, many of these no-click/no-impression pages are caused by cannibalization.

-When you come across keyword cannibalization, you want to delete that page (the underperforming one) or merge it into the slightly performing content.
+When you come across keyword cannibalization, you want to delete that page (the underperforming one) or merge it into the article that’s actually performing.

 My personal favorite is to merge.